harshitsinghai77/SmartMirror-using-python-and-raspberry-pi/README.md

-# SmartMirror using Javascript and Raspberry Pi
+# SmartMirror using Python and Raspberry Pi

 # Description